Packages 3C and 3D

 Oran Park wastewater – Stage 1

 Leppington reservoir water

 We're planning new drinking water, wastewater and recycled water services for about 15,000 new homes in Wilton, in the Wollondilly Shire.
 We'll be delivering infrastructure in stages until 2025 to service growth demand.

 We've been investigating water management system options to accommodate the expected growth and meet projected demands for water-related services to 2046.

-The development of Wilton will require significant water-related infrastructure such as new reservoirs, trunk mains, pumping stations and treatment facilities.
-This infrastructure and the timing of delivery depends on development uptake.
+The development of Wilton will require significant water-related infrastructure, such as new reservoirs, trunk mains, pumping stations and treatment facilities.
+This infrastructure and the timing of delivery depend on development uptake.
 Our delivery will be staged to match development demand.

 Areas covered include Avondale, Cleveland, Kembla Grange, Sheaffes/Wongawilli, West Horsley, and Yallah/Marshall Mount.
 Adjacent areas Calderwood, Huntley, Tullimbar and Tallawarra.

 We worked closely with many stakeholders while developing our plan, including:

 We're committed to minimising our impact on the environment and prepared an